 When withdrawing from college, you must complete withdrawal arrangements with the Registrar and (if applicable) the Residence Hall Manager or Rental Manager.
 The following refund policies apply to those who voluntarily withdraw and those requested to withdraw.
 York College will refund room, board, and tuition per the following policy:

-All students that officially withdraw from York College will be refunded tuition based on the following schedule.
+All students who officially withdraw from York College will be refunded tuition based on the following schedule.

 RETURN OF AID POLICIES Aid received by outside sources, excluding payments on account, York College, and all Title IV programs will be returned to the sources they came from according to the following policies.